Deal Summary

 Nov 2023Environmental and social review processes initiated

-17 Dec 2025Financial close and loan signing by DFC CEO Ben Black (Trump appointee), demonstrating bipartisan continuity; first tranche reaches LAR
+17 Dec 2025Financial close and loan signing by DFC CEO Ben Black, with DBSA participating in the financing package

 2025–26Rehabilitation works advance on priority Benguela Railway segments; capacity upgrades targeting 4.6 million metric tonnes annually